JoergHolz/LocalAdmin/README.md

 ###6.5 Project Groups

-A project group is a collection of directories in specific path (setting: "directory") and a matching structure (setting: "matching_path").
+A project group is a collection of directories in a specific path (setting: "directory") and a matching structure (setting: "matching_path").

 Before you start to make your settings, you should read [How it works](#5-how-it-works).